pnp/cli-microsoft365/docs/docs/contribute/new-command/build-command-logic.md

         userId: typeof args.options.userId !== 'undefined',
         userName: typeof args.options.userName !== 'undefined',
         email: typeof args.options.email !== 'undefined',
-        type: typeof args.options.type !== 'undefined'
+        type: typeof args.options.type !== 'undefined',
       });
     });
   }
 }
 ```

-## Command action
+## Command Action

 After everything is written for our options, we can start to write the logic required to execute the command.
 This will be done, as mentioned before, in the method `commandAction`.
-The command will start with a verbose message explaining what we are about to do and then we start writing the command logic.
+The command will start with a verbose message explaining what we are about to do, and then we start writing the command logic.
 Here you can write several new methods to be called in `commandAction` to keep the code a bit tidier.

 When writing your code, there are a few pointers to keep in mind: